 Cookies, web beacons, local storage, and conversion tracking

 The Site stores cookies and web beacons on your web browser, and makes use of web storage and conversion tracking functionality.

-COMSOL also uses third party cookies on its Site for functionality, enhancing user experience, and marketing.
+COMSOL also uses third party cookies on its Site for functionality, enhancing user experience, tailored online advertising, and marketing.
 The information about third party cookies is controlled by and accessible by those third parties.
 Third party cookies may be session or permanent cookies.
 For more information on those third party cookies, including how to disable those non-essential cookies and the privacy policies of those third parties, please see Third Party Tools below.

 Similar to cookies, web storage is used to store browsing-relevant data on a local database within your browser.
 It is used to remember the state your browsing history was in the last time you were on the Site.
 This includes remembering view preferences such as your last sorting of lists, allowing your videos to continue playing from where they last left off, and recovering your in-progress comments or posts on the Site’s forums.